mtreinik/raspberry-pi-router/README.md

     - **enable** predictable network interface names
     - this will make a USB ethernet adapter with MAC address `d0:37:45:a7:7f:a3` appear as interface ´enxd03745a77fa3`

+Reboot the Raspberry Pi after changing all the settings.

 ### Upgrade and install packages

 Upgrade packages to latest versions.